openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

 # Converting a Reshapable TensorFlow BERT Model to OpenVINO IR

-Follow these steps to make a pretrained TensorFlow BERT model reshape-able over batch dimension:
+Follow these steps to make a pretrained TensorFlow BERT model reshapable over batch dimension:
 1. Download a pretrained BERT model you want to use from the <a href="#supported_models">Supported Models list</a>
 2. Clone google-research/bert git repository:
 ```sh